 Who do I call for information about flood prevention?

-The Department of Environmental Resources administers and manages flood awareness and protection programs in the County, as an active participant in the Federal Emergency Management Agency's (FEMA) Community Rating System.
+The Department of the Environment administers and manages flood awareness and protection programs in the County, as an active participant in the Federal Emergency Management Agency's (FEMA) Community Rating System.
 For more information, please call our Environmental Services Division at (301) 883-5787.

 How does your Budget and Procurement Section help my community?

 The Budget and Procurement staff monitors the acquisition of materials, equipment and supplies the Department uses to implement our community services and programs.
 The services we provide, such as solid waste, stormwater management, tree preservation, stream clean-ups, property and construction inspections, vehicle impounds, and animal control programs, make up a large percentage of our budget.

 Our organization is planning a public meeting to include a discussion on the services provided by the Department of the Environment.
 Can you help?

 Our Communications Section staff can help you identify issues that may be of concern to your community or group, and schedule representatives from our Department to provide you with the pertinent information.
 Additionally, they are available to assist you with public events and meetings by arranging to have the Department display a booth or information table on your topic of interest.
 For more information, please call the Communications Section at (301) 883-5952.